Unity-Technologies/com.unity.cinemachine/Documentation~/CinemachineVirtualCamera.md

 The Cinemacine Virtual Camera is a component that you add to an empty GameObject.
 It represents a Virtual Camera in the Unity Scene.

 Use the __Aim__, __Body__, and __Noise__ properties to specify how the Virtual Camera animates position, rotation, and other properties.
 The Virtual Camera applies these settings to the Unity Camera when [Cinemachine Brain](CinemachineBrainProperties.html) or [Timeline](CinemachineTimeline.html) transfers control of the Unity camera to the Virtual Camera.
+You can also use handles to modify some common properties.
+For more information see, [Cinemachine Handle toolbar](handles.md).

 At any time, each Virtual Camera may be in one of these states: